wazo-platform/wazo-doc/source/upgrade/old_upgrade_notes.rst

   will still be possible to access the confd REST API via the 50051 and 50050 ports for the next year, but you are advised to update your confd REST API clients as soon as possible.
 * The old (unsupported) ami-proxy is now replaced by an ami-proxy built in xivo-ctid.
   You must `uninstall the old ami-proxy <https://github.com/wazo-pbx/xivo-tools/tree/master/ami-proxy>`_ before activating the built-in version.
-See
-  :ref:`troubleshooting xivo-ctid <cti-ami-proxy>` to learn how to activate.

 14.20